 One of the new protection features in Windows 11 is called Core isolation.
 This feature helps protect against vulnerabilities that may harm the system.
 It is also referred to as virtualization-based security (or VBS).
 An important aspect of this protection is the setting memory integrity.
 Enabling this setting will allow Windows to shield the memory from bad code or invalid access.

 A limitation of memory integrity protection is the fact that it can be impossible to enable it due to incompatible drivers.
 Device drivers are an important piece of any operating system, including Windows 11.
-Since device drivers enable communication with hardware devices, they are operating at a high-security level with access to critical system resources.
+Since device drivers enable communication with hardware devices, they are operating at a high-security level in Windows with access to critical system resources.